The complete guide to baby's poop for parents

 It’s a question all moms will ask themselves or someone else at some point: how to help baby poop?
 Usually, this is preceded by an extended bout of constipation or other tummy issues.

 Constipation is a condition where the baby finds it difficult to poop.
 But since it’s normal for babies to not poop in a day, the best way to find out if your child has constipation is to look at his poop.
-If it it is hard, and dark, it’s possible that your baby is constipated.
+If it is hard and dark, your baby may be constipated.

 “The problem with constipation, the stool is very hard, so it’s hard to pass.
 That makes it traumatizing for babies, they are scared because it’s painful, so they hold on.
 They don’t want to poo, so they hold it in which makes everything worse,” she said.

 The good news is that there usually is a solution (or two) to most poopy problems, including constipation and flatulence.
-In our website, you’ll find that we have good resources about what to do when baby has diarrhea or constipation.
-You may even try to give your baby a tummy massage to help baby poop.
+On our website, you’ll find that we have good resources about what to do when the baby has diarrhea or constipation.
+You may even try to give your baby a tummy massage to help the baby poop.

 However, there are red-flagged baby poop problems that warrant an immediate trip to the doctor:

-• Extreme bloating of the tummy.
-This could possibly indicate a food intolerance or could be a sign of another medical issue.
+- Extreme bloating of the tummy.
+This could indicate a food intolerance or could be a sign of another medical issue.

 Trust your instincts if you feel that your baby is not pooping enough, or he needs help pooping.
 Don’t hesitate to consult his pediatrician right away, because it may be an issue that she can help you with such as a problem with your milk supply, a virus, or sensitivity to your diet.